Haris-Ali007/Machine-Learning/README.md

 # Machine-Learning
-This repository consists of machine learning algorithms implemented from scratch.
+This repository is all about applying all kinds of various machine learning algorithms to solve our problems.